UNCLASSIFIED (U)

 (3) Upload the RFBO authorization documentation (either the email from the RFBO or the RFBO authorization document presented by the applicant or beneficiary) by selecting Attach File in the upper left corner of the webpage.

-(4) Enter in required responses for the Service Completion Date, Post, Requesting RFBO, Service Type, Client First Name, Client Last Name, Direct Time Spent on Service by staff type, RFBO Approval, Copy of Additional Communication or Reference (if applicable) and RFBO Approval Name or Number.
+(4) Enter in required responses for the Service Completion Date, Post, Requesting RFBO (if applicable), Service Type, Client First Name, Client Last Name, Copy of Additional Communication or Reference (if applicable) and RFBO Approver Name (if applicable).

 (5) Click the Save button.